 Savor the good.
 Whether it’s good food, a good conversation, a good run, a good night’s sleep – take time to savor the things that nourish you this holiday season.

 Move your body – ideally with people you adore.
 Find ways to keep active during the cooler times.
 Play some touch football.
-Run in the Jingle Bell Jog.
-Do a Turkey Trot with your family.
+Run in a Jingle Bell Jog.

 Stay hydrated with water.
 Drinking enough water keeps your body healthy and hydrated.
 Carrying a reuseable bottle with you can help!